blackcj/tensorflow-js-workshop/README.md

 - Stop your local server by pressing **ctrl** and **c** at the same time in your terminal window
 - Type `npm start` to restart your server
 - If you're familiar with HTML / CSS, try adding some styling to the page.

+### Considerations

+- Did you provide enough input images?
+- Do the input images represent users of your application?
+- What gaps might exist in your model?
+- Are you able to 'trick' your trained model?

 ## Deploy to Heroku